-There will be no change to the likelihood of flooding on the A9 within the scheme extents upon completion of the works.
+There will be no change to the likelihood of flooding on the A889 within the scheme extents upon completion of the works.

-Works are restricted to areas of made ground on the A9 trunk road, with access to the scheme gained via the A9.
-TM will involve single lane closures with two-way temporary traffic lights and a convoy system in place.
-NMUs will be accommodated within the TM setup.
+Works are restricted to areas of made ground and associated layby on the A889 trunk road, with access to the scheme gained via the A889.
+TM for the resurfacing works will involve night time road closures with diversions in place.
+Local residents will be notified of working hours and provided with appropriate contact information.
+Pedestrians or other NMUs will be accommodated within the TM setup.

-The works will not result in any change in vulnerability of the A9 carriageway or active travel route to risk, or in severity of major accidents/disasters that would impact on the environment.
+The works will not result in any change in vulnerability of the A889 carriageway or active travel route to risk, or in severity of major accidents/disasters that would impact on the environment.